henriquebol/kafka-notifications/README.md

 # kafka-notifications

-Nodejs microservice for sending notifications (email and whatsapp) consuming from Kafka (Docker)
+Nodejs microservice for sending notifications (email and whatsapp) consuming from Kafka.

+Application, Zookeeper and Kafka running in containers (Docker)